EagleFox31/RoadmapMentor/replit.md

-# Pavel Roadmap - Backend Python Mentorship Application
+# Roadmap Mentor - Backend Python Mentorship Application

 ## Overview

-Pavel Roadmap is a mentorship tracking application designed for backend Python learning journeys.
+Roadmap Mentor is a mentorship tracking application designed for backend Python learning journeys.
 The application provides a structured week-by-week roadmap system where mentors can create and manage learning content while learners track their progress through tasks, objectives, and deliverables.

 The application features two distinct user roles:
 - **Mentors**: Create and manage weeks, objectives, tasks, deliverables, and resources